MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-alerts.md

 ![Completed example of Alert widget in dashboard](./media/create-web-dashboard-alerts/web-console-new-dashboard-07.png)

 You can view alert details consistent with the experience with the alerts view in the Operations console by clicking on an alert and drilling into it's details.

-In version 1807 you can modify the alert resolution state and drill down to the monitoring object details page by clicking on the alert source.
+You can modify the alert resolution state and drill down to the monitoring object details page by clicking the alert source.

 ![Viewing alert details](./media/create-web-dashboard-alerts/view-alert-details-01.png)